 Address and Contact Information

-Changes in your address or family situation should be immediately reported to the school office so records may be kept current.
-Keeping the Emergency Information up to date is essential, so that we can reach you swiftly in an emergency situation.
+Changes in address or family situation should be immediately reported to the school office, so records are kept current.
+Keeping the Emergency Information up to date is essential so that we can reach you swiftly in an emergency situation.

-Teachers may not accept individual gifts from parents or students valued at $50.00 or more.
-The $50.00 limit is per parent or student per year.
-In the case of a class gift, the total value for the year may not exceed $150.00 and teachers may not know the names of the students or families that contributed or how much they contributed.
+School personnel may not accept individual gifts from parents/guardians or students valued at $50.00 or more in a calendar year.
+The $50.00 limit is per parent/guardian or student per year.
+In the case of a class gift, the total value for the year may not exceed $150.00, and the recipient may not know the names of the givers that contributed or the amounts given.

-The Falmouth School Committee recognizes the right of all students to participate, through competition or open admission, in all clubs, activities, and sports programs, and therefore, prohibits the practice of “hazing”.
-The full document regarding hazing is available at all school buildings and our website.
+The Falmouth School Committee recognizes the right of all students to participate, through competition or open admission, in all clubs, activities, and sports programs, and, therefore, prohibits the practice of “hazing.”
+The full document regarding hazing is available at all school buildings and on the district website.

-For every student to reach his or her potential there needs to be a strong partnership between the family and the school.
-We welcome the involvement of parents and the community-at-large in our schools.
-There are many ways for parents to be involved in our schools.
-The purpose of this section is to list some of the opportunities that are available for you.
+For every student to reach their potential there needs to be a strong partnership between the family and the school.
+We welcome the involvement of parents/guardians and the community-at-large in our schools.
+There are many ways for parents/guardians to be involved in our schools.
+The purpose of this section is to list some of the opportunities that are available to you.